 And lastly, the reasonable suspicion drug test is utilized in situations when you suspect drug or alcohol impairment.
 Keep in mind you shouldn’t allow the employee to drive to the testing site on their own.
 You should arrange transportation or drive them yourself.
 If the employee tests positive, you are allowed to terminate the employment contract.
 Or you can demand the employee seeks treatment for their problem.

 2. Learn the lingo

-A knowledgeable HR department is the crucial component of the successful implementation of drug testing policy.
+A knowledgeable HR department is a crucial component of the successful implementation of a drug testing policy.
 For that reason, you need to learn the terms that are associated with the whole process.
 These terms may include:

 - Donor – an employee that takes the drug test

 - Collection container – a container wherein a person urinates or some other form of bodily fluid is collected to provide a specimen for a drug test

 - Sample – urine, hair, or blood provided by the donor for the purpose of the drug test

 - Collector – the person who carries out the drug test

 - Medical review officer – a licensed physician who reviews laboratory results